imikua/JPack/README.md

 ## Acknowledgements

 This project is built on top of our team's previously proposed **RoboBPP** benchmark and reconstructs the core implementations of several representative online packing methods.
+It is contributed to by members of a joint team from:

+- Institute of AI For Industries, Chinese Academy of Sciences
+- Shenzhen University
+- National University of Defense Technology
+- Wuhan University
+- China Post Technology
+- JD Technology
+- SF Technology

-We would like to thank:
+We would also like to thank:

-- the authors and open-source contributors of the `RoboBPP` benchmark
-- the original authors of `PCT`, `AR2L`, `TAPNet++`, and related methods
+- the authors of `RoboBPP`, `PCT`, `AR2L`, `TAPNet++`, and related works
 - the `Jittor` framework for supporting efficient reconstruction and deployment